javalin/website/pages/docs/docs.md

 <h1 class="no-margin-top">Documentation</h1>

-This page contains the documentation for the future version of Javalin, currently version `3.0.0.RC3`.
+The documentation on this page is always for the latest version of Javalin, currently `{{site.javalinversion}}`.\\
+Javalin follows [semantic versioning](http://semver.org/), meaning there are no breaking changes unless the major (leftmost) digit changes, for example 3.X.X to 4.X.X.
+Functionality added after 3.0.0 is marked with labels containing the version number: <span class="added-in">Added in v3.x.x</span>

+Docs for 2.8.0 (last 2.X version) can be found [here](/archive/docs/v2.8.0.html).

 <div class="notification star-us">
     <div>